-This year, the World Bank wants you to share your thoughts on gender-based violence in Kenya for a chance to win a trip to Washington, D.C. in April 2018.
+This year, the World Bank wants to have your thoughts on Promoting Gender Equity and Ending Gender-Based Violence in Ethiopia, Sudan and South Sudan for a chance to win a Laptop or a Samsung Tablet.

 Selection Criteria: A panel of judges made up of World Bank staff will review the submissions to determine the winning entries.

-The winning submissions will be selected on the basis of the following criteria:
+The winning submissions will be selected based on the following criteria:

 Number of Awardees: 5

 Value of Contest: Winning authors are eligible for several prizes, including a chance to intern at a World Bank Africa country office, or an opportunity to have your blog published on the World Bank Africa blog Nasikiliza.

 How to Apply: Submit your 500-word, original blog detailing your ideas about what it will take to enhance the skills needed to prepare Africa’s youth for the digital economy and the future of work, written in English, French or Portuguese by November 30, 2018.